01 of 13

 A Place for Pattern

-The artisan feel continues with patterned accessories, including the woven wall hanging and printed pillow in this seating area.
-While small pieces, they have been layered in effortlessly to capture the Brooklyn feel that the homeowners desire.Continue to 8 of 13 below.
+The artisanal feel continues with patterned accessories, including the woven wall hanging and printed pillow in this seating area.
+While small pieces, they have been layered in effortlessly to capture the desired Brooklyn feel.Continue to 8 of 13 below.

 08 of 13